Perfectionism is silly.

 Enjoy the feeling of losing track of time because you love what you do so much.

 Don’t make perfection your goals.

-It’s a tough life ahead if you do.
-Not just for you but for others around you.
+It’s a tough life ahead if you do not just for yourself but for others around you.

-Watch out your perfectionism tendency, choose to live with “good enough for today” (after you’ve done your best!), be happy with your progress and anticipate becoming better every day.
+Watch out for your perfectionism tendency, choose to live with “good enough for today” (after you’ve done your best!), be happy with your progress, and anticipate becoming better every day.

 You Might Also Enjoy…

 - 4 Reasons Why You’re Indecisive and Can’t Make Up Your Mind

 - This is Why Self-Doubt is Good for You (and How to Overcome Self-Doubt)